juan7792/TrainingApp/README.md

 entries if you want to try out the app.

 ### app_postgresql
-The code for this branch corresponds to queries to be executed in PostgreSQL.
+The code for this branch corresponds to queries to be executed in PostgreSQL using the library psycopg2-binary.
 The remote database is __not__ forhanded (environmental variable), but the code in app.py is the same as in SQLite.